Back to Floor Sanding

 Gap filling with Bona gap master filler is applicable to tiny gaps between the planks, minor repairs, cracks and filling around beadings and skirting boards.
 Bona gap master filler is manufactured in different colours, in order to match the one on your wood floor.
 Gap filling with Bona gap master filler is expensive but its benefits are undeniable.
 The main advantage of the filler is its flexibility with 7% expansion rate and odour-free.

 Also, it’s good to keep in mind there are alternative but less popular methods for filling like PVE glue and sawdust (already outdated) or simple papier-mâché for older, more ‘vintage’ appearance.
-For more information on gap-filling, you can always turn to us.
+For more information on gap filling, you can always contact us or give us a call 020 88309782.